nickliu2/ucsd-grades/README.md

-# UCSD Course Evaluation Analysis Project
+# UCSD SET Project

 ## Overview
 This project involves scraping, cleaning, and analyzing course evaluation data from the newly introduced Student Evaluation of Teaching website (SET).
-The goal is to create a comprehensive dataset that can be used for various analyses, such as understanding instructor performance, course difficulty, and student satisfaction.
+The goal is to create a comprehensive dataset that can be used for various analyses, such as understanding instructor performance, course difficulty, and student satisfaction. **Data from SET from S123 to WI24** is in `SET_WI24.csv`.

 ## Features
 - Scraping detailed course evaluation data from the UCSD SET.